Suryaprakash-ux/Adaptive-Study-Guide-Generator/README.md

 This ensures a personalized, adaptive, and effective learning experience.

 **Objectives**

 1)Automate text extraction and summarization from video content.

-2)Enable personalized learning by dynamically adjusting difficulty based on quiz performance.
+2)Enable personalized learning by dynamically adjusting quiz difficulty.

-3)Provide interactive quizzes for self-assessment.
+3)Provide interactive quizzes for effective self-assessment.

-4)Deliver hands-on experience in AI, NLP, frontend, backend, and API integrations.
+4)Gain hands-on experience in AI, NLP, frontend, backend, and API integrations.

 **Features**